tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts/readme.md

 Follow the steps in this [link](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal):

-- Register an application to Azure AD and create a Service Principal
+- Register an application to Azure AD and create a Service Principal.

-- Create a new application secret
+- Create a new application secret.

-- Assign a role to the application (assign the **Azure Sentinel Responder** role)
+- Assign a role to the application (assign the **Azure Sentinel Responder** role).

 ### 3. Shifts for Teams
 - You must have the [Shifts](https://support.microsoft.com/en-us/office/get-started-in-shifts-5f3e30d8-1821-4904-be26-c3cd25a497d6) schedule setup in Microsoft Teams.

-- The Shifts schedule must be published (**Share with team**)
+- The Shifts schedule must be published (**Share with team**).

   <img src="https://github.com/tatecksi/SentinelPlaybooks/blob/master/Sentinel_Incident_Assignment_Shifts/media/pic2.png" width="700" height="350">